Skip to main content

 • Check out our video resource on Packing a Mountaineering Backpack for more.

 Note: An adequately sized backpack is required.
-You are responsible to carry all of your personal gear and food, as well as a portion of group gear (tents, ropes, stoves, fuel, etc.).
+You are responsible for carrying all your personal gear and food, as well as a portion of group gear (tents, ropes, stoves, fuel, etc.).
 We do not recommend an additional pack for summit day.
 Backpacks smaller than 65 liters are not acceptable.

 Climbing Gear